quananhle/Python/Software Engineering Practicing/Leetcode/Leetcode 75/Level 1/Day 15 - Heap/1046. Last Stone Weight/README.md

         # Bucket sort
         for stone_weight in stones:
             bucket[stone_weight] += 1
-        # Scan through the buckets
+        # Scan through the bucket
         heaviest = 0
         current_weight = max_weight
         # Start from the heaviest stone in bucket